verbiscms/verbis/docs/templates/functions/Strings.md

 ### Accepts:

-`old, string, new string, src string` The old string to be replaced, the new string, and the source string.
+`src string, old, string, new string` The source string, the old string to be replaced, and the new string.

 ### Returns: